jeastwest/pysami/README.md

   > `(sami) ..\sami-mgr>npx ng build --prod --output-path C:\Users\user\ws-sami\pysami\src\static --watch --output-hashing none`

-The npx command tells node to use the angular installed in the node_modules folder instead of a global one -- ng build is the standard angular build command
+The npx command tells node to use the angular installed in the node_modules folder instead of a global one

+- `ng build` is the standard angular build command
--- --prod instructs the compiler to build a production version of the Angular app -- --output-path tells the compiler where to save the built files -- --watch starts a file monitor which reruns this build command if any of the source files change, basically hot-reloading -- --output-hashing none instructs the compiler not to append the file names with the file's hash
+- `--prod` instructs the compiler to build a production version of the Angular app
+- `--output-path` tells the compiler where to save the built files
+- `--watch` starts a file monitor which reruns this build command if any of the source files change, basically hot-reloading
+- `--output-hashing none` instructs the compiler not to append the file names with the file's hash

--- Building the Angular files this way leaves this anaconda cli instance blocking as a log for the file monitor
+- Building the Angular files this way leaves this anaconda cli instance blocking as a log for the file monitor

--- Open another anaconda cli instance, activate the environment you created earlier, and navigate to the pysami project src folder:
+- Open another anaconda cli instance, activate the environment you created earlier, and navigate to the pysami project src folder:

--- (base) C:\Users\user>conda activate sami
--- (sami) C:\Users\user>cd ws-sami/pysami/src
+> `(base) C:\Users\user>conda activate sami` > `(sami) C:\Users\user>cd ws-sami/pysami/src`

--- Start the Django app:
+- Start the Django app:

--- (sami) C:\Users\user\ws-sami\pysami\src>python manage.py runserver
+> `(sami) C:\Users\user\ws-sami\pysami\src>python manage.py runserver`

--- You can now navigate a browser to localhost:8000
+- You can now navigate a browser to `localhost:8000`

--- Note: If you have followed this set up procedure, you have a good way to easily test iterations of the Angular components of this app, -- but this method can be slow, build time being the restriction.
+- Note: If you have followed this set up procedure, you have a good way to easily test iterations of the Angular components of this app,

+but this method can be slow, build time being the restriction.

--- An addition to this setup that can speed up iterations of the front end is by starting another terminal (I use the one in vscode for this)
+An addition to this setup that can speed up iterations of the front end is by starting another terminal (I use the one in vscode for this)

--- and starting an additional angular development server there.
+and starting an additional angular development server there.

--- C:\Users\user>cd ws-sami\pysami\src\sami_angular\sami-mgr>npx ng serve
+> `C:\Users\user>cd ws-sami\pysami\src\sami_angular\sami-mgr>npx ng serve`

--- This will start the Angular development server on port 4200, which is much faster to iterate with.
+- This will start the Angular development server on port 4200, which is much faster to iterate with.
--- You can now navigate a browser to localhost:4200
+- You can now navigate a browser to `localhost:4200`